fluffeon/periwinkle/README.md

 # Install
 Clone this repo and run `make install` without sudo.

+Make sure you have a POSIX-compatible shell.
+To change the shell that Periwinkle is gonna use, change the shebang at the beginning (default: /bin/sh).
+Periwinkle can now even work on minimal shells like the **Debian Almquist shell** *(dash)*, wild!
+Still not fish-compliant, so sucks to be the like 5 people that use this shell unironically.

 To activate the daemon with systemd, type `systemctl --user start periwinkle-daemon` or enable it using `systemctl --user enable periwinkle-daemon` to make it run every time you boot up the computer.